-During the operation of wells, the reservoir pressure declines permanently in the absence of pressure maintenance systems.
-It leads to a decrease in producing ability of well, and the initially installed equipment cannot effectively adapt to these changes and fully compensate for the production loss.
-Consequently, the production rates go down, and premature failures of the submersible equipment multiply the number of repairs, ultimately leading to operating company profit drop.
+During the operation of wells, reservoir pressure declines year on year in the absence of pressure maintenance systems.
+This leads to a decrease in the production ability of a well.
+Standard equipment cannot effectively adapt to these changes and fully compensate for the production loss.
+Consequently, production rates go down, and premature failures of the submersible equipment mean more repairs, ultimately leading to a drop in operating company profit.

-Normally, the companies exercise two approaches to pressure decline:
+Normally, organizations exercise two approaches to pressure decline:

-- Replacement of high-production equipment with smaller size machinery to avoid the deployment of energy-intensive and inefficient operation.
-The well stops for maintenance, which augments losses exponentially;
+- Replacement of high-production equipment with smaller size machinery to avoid the deployment of energy-intensive and unsafe sub-optimum practices.
+The well stops for maintenance, which augments losses exponentially.

 - Discontinuous running of the equipment to optimize production.
-This technique may increase fault risks.
+This technique increases fault risks.

-When deployment, a decrease in bottom-hole pressure is possible, which leads to a boost of drawdown and inflow.
-But this process is followed by the additional appearance of solids content and a large amount of free gas, which leads to premature failures of standard equipment.
+During this process, a decrease in bottom-hole pressure is possible, which can lead to a boost of drawdown and inflow.
+This process is often followed by the appearance of additional solids content and a large amount of free gas, leading to premature failure of standard equipment.

 The Ultra-High-Speed ESP with the PM Motor can rotate up to 12,000 rpm to produce a wide operating range, allowing the pump to maintain maximum performance within the set operating limits even faced with an unstable inflow.

-High rotating speed cuts down the length of the UHS ESPTM 3 times compared to standard equipment.
-It provides more considerable depths in deviated sections (including below the perforation zone) and brings the bottom-hole pressure down, consequently increasing the drawdown.
-Modular design and hard alloys quadruple the resistance to solids compared to standard equipment.
+High rotating speeds cut down the length of the UHS ESPTM by three times compared to standard equipment.
+It also allows access to greater depths in deviated sections (including below the perforation zone) and brings the bottom-hole pressure down, consequently increasing the drawdown.
+Its modular design and hard alloys quadruple the resistance to solids compared to standard equipment.

-The introduction of the solution by Lex can allow our customers to cut down on their OPEX by 30% and increase avg 20% production gain per each well, as well as reduce the specific power consumption by 60%.
+This solution by Lex allows our clients to cut down on their OPEX by 30% and increase production gain by an average of 20% per well.
+The synergetic efficiency of each piece of UHS ESPTM reduces specific power consumption by 60%.